-“From a geographical and historical perspective, we’ve got evidence and data that clearly shows that,” he explains.
-“To try to pretend that manuka as we spell it is a Maori word is completely incorrect – the Maori Language Commission has confirmed that manuka without a macron over the ‘a’ is not a Maori word.”
+“We’ve got evidence and data that clearly shows that,” he explains.
+“And the Maori Language Commission has confirmed that manuka without a macron is not a Maori word.”

-Despite what seems to be strong evidence in Australian manuka’s favour, the case is still ongoing.
-And if Kiwi manuka producers are successful in their bid, the implications for the Australian manuka industry could be devastating.
+Despite what seems to be strong evidence in our favour, the case is ongoing.
+If Kiwi manuka producers are successful, the implications for our industry could be devastating.

-“It would shut the industry down,” Callander says.
-“When you establish a global brand, it takes many years and millions and millions of dollars, so if we had to change the name of the honey, it would essentially destroy the industry.
+“When you establish a global brand, it takes many years and millions of dollars,” Callander says.
+“If we had to change the name, it would essentially destroy the industry.

-“This is not about just honey.
-The manuka industry is based on the science behind the honey, and that science has demonstrated that manuka has antimicrobial, antioxidant and anti-inflammatory properties.
-This is a scientifically based, natural antibacterial product.
-And so all of the industries that we sell products into – the healthcare industry, the pharmaceutical industry, the cosmetics industry – they would all be adversely affected by any trademark decision against Australia.”
+“This isn’t about just honey.
+The manuka industry is based on the science behind it.
+Science has shown that manuka has antimicrobial, antioxidant and anti-inflammatory properties.
+All the industries that we sell products to – healthcare, cosmetics, pharmaceutical – they would all be adversely affected by any trademark decision against Australia.”

 A premium product

-Blue Hills Honey in Tasmania’s stunning Tarkine wilderness has been making honey varieties since the 1950s, and has seen demand for their manuka honey grow in recent years.
+Blue Hills Honey in Tasmania’s stunning Tarkine wilderness has been making honey varieties since the 1950s.
+It has seen demand for its manuka honey grow in recent years.

-“As a family business, we’ve been using the manuka name for a long time,” says Nicola Charles, whose husband Robbie’s parents started the business.
-“We’ve got some old photos of Robbie’s father with manuka, and that was in the days when manuka wasn’t wanted here, or in New Zealand.
+“We’ve been using the manuka name for a long time,” says Nicola Charles, whose husband Robbie’s parents started the business.
+“We’ve got some old photos of Robbie’s father with manuka.
+That was in the days when manuka wasn’t wanted here, or in New Zealand.
 It was regarded as an inferior product.

 “But the market has moved, and now the dark honey is regarded as the premium product.
-Manuka is a word that’s been used here in Tasmania and that you can find in texts dating back to the 1880s.
+Manuka is a word that’s been used here in Tasmania.
+You can find it in texts dating back to the 1880s.
 To change it would mean a whole rebranding of our product.
 How do you decide what to call it?
 Especially when you’ve used that descriptor word for so many years.”

 Blue Hills Honey, like many honey producers, has also been impacted by bushfires in recent years.
-Two years ago, bushfires in the area burnt off a considerable swathe of Blue Hills’ manuka territory, and this came off the back of bushfires that hit the area two years prior.
+Two years ago, bushfires in the area burnt off a considerable swathe of Blue Hills’ manuka territory.
+This came off the back of bushfires that hit the area two years prior.